 For your New Relic-monitored Java application, one custom instrumentation method is to use an XML file to specify your app methods that should be instrumented.
-On start-up, the Java agent will read the XML file and instrument the relevant classes on startup; XML files added to the
+The Java agent will read the XML file and instrument the relevant classes on startup; XML files added to the

 See Java agent custom instrumentation for a description of the custom instrumentation options and the reasons to use them.

 You can use New Relic's UI to define instrumentation rules with the Custom Instrumentation Editor, or edit your XML file via your Java app's Settings.

 Java apps only: To edit your XML file directly from the New Relic UI: From the New Relic menu bar, select APM > (Applications) > (selected app) > Settings > Live Instrumentation.
 From here you can:

 - Download a sample XML file.